flamerten/EinkWeatherMonitor/README.md

     String ESP32_API_KEY = "PERSONAL_ESP32_API";

 The USB port is only for charging the Huzzah.
-There is no data cable.
+There is no data cable due to mistakes in the PCB.
 Hence, the push button is designed to push the ESP32 into OTA mode.

 1) Push button will wake the ESP32 and connect to the OTA WiFI
 2) From there, the IP address is printed on the Eink screen.
-Connect to IP_address/update over the OTA wifi to upload code over OTA
+Connect to IP_address/update over the OTA wifi to upload code over OTA.

 ## Eink Screen
 I added an Eink screen to display the latest data.
 The [GxEPD2 Library](https://github.com/ZinggJM/GxEPD2) was used with the MH-ET 2.9" Live Epaper Display ([AliExpressLink](https://www.aliexpress.com/item/4001338269518.html?spm=a2g0o.order_list.order_list_main.5.1f7f1802g598H8)).